Provisioning a Resource

 kubectl get revision $(kubectl get plan database -o json | jq .status.latest.name -r) -o yaml

-The above will show you the options available on the plan.
+This command will display the options available within the plan.

 tnctl create cloudresource database